 Arranged for eight-part mixed voices, this Amy Grant song is a wish list for a better world.
 So get together with a chorus or quartet of the other sex and move your audiences’ hearts with this gem.

-The powerful message of this tune makes it just right to stir your audiences emotions.
+The powerful message of this tune makes it just right to stir your audiences’ emotions.
+With Him, all things are possible, eh?

 What Is America to me?
 This song lists many everyday things in heart-warming, inspiring fashion.
 Give this tune a listen.

 This inspirational classic is a hit on any show.
 Power Play put their family touch on this heartfelt tune.
+Many women’s groups sing it as well, especially in the UK.
 Continue reading I Believe

 With a powerful anti-war sentiment, this song beautifully equates motherhood with solving disputes peacefully.
 The Sweet Adelines champion San Diego Chorus sang this moving tune.